 I was familiar with a lot of the moves we did during the 45-minute class thanks to Orangetheory Fitness, but let me tell you: it’s a whole new ballgame when you’re doing this on a surfboard.
 Burpees, lunges, squats, frog jumps.
 Doing all of these while trying to hold your balance is a whole new kind of workout.

 There was also some surf-inspired moves added in like paddling out to a wave, kicking with your legs, and going into a cobra after ducking under a wave.
-There was an awesome mixture between aerobic work, yoga type moves and using our own body weight.
-I was definitely working up a sweat during this work out!
+There was an awesome mixture of aerobic work, yoga type moves and using our own body weight.
+I was definitely working up a sweat during this workout!
 Thank goodness they supply sweat towels, I definitely needed it.
 It got more difficult as time went on because the more sweaty I got, the more my hands were slipping on the board.
 It’s a good thing there is some grip on the board, I definitely needed it!

 As the class went on I could feel my balance getting better and better.
 I was shaking less and I was able to find my centre of balance on the board a lot quicker.
 Trust me though, that doesn’t make the workout easier!